sifank/NexDome_Beaver/README.md

 Network:
 - I am having a problem connecting to the controller, so this is not tested.
 Let me know if this works for you.
-- Currently you would have to use the Window's [Beaver software utility](https://www.nexdome.com/resources) tool to set the IP address.
+- Currently you would have to use the Window's [Beaver software utility](https://www.nexdome.com/resources) tool to set the controlers IP address.
 - Port should be 10000
 - Connection type is UDP